 30. Board of Governors and Senators Permit

 Special parking permits will be issued to non-University members of the Board of Governors and Senate.
-The holder of such a permit may park in an indoor, outdoor, or visitor parking area while on University property attending to Board of Governors or Senate business.
+The holder of such a permit may park in an indoor, outdoor, or hourly parking area while on University property attending to Board of Governors or Senate business.

 31. Lost, Stolen or Damaged Permits

 Lost, stolen or damaged permits must be reported to Parking and Sustainable Mobility Services and subsequently may be replaced on payment of the appropriate fee.
 The old permit or portions thereof must be returned to Parking and Sustainable Mobility Services.
 If for any reason it cannot be produced, evidence of purchase in the form of a receipt must be produced or the full fee for a new permit will be charged.
 It is a contravention of these regulations to duplicate, deface, alter, sell, rent, exchange, or falsely declare a permit stolen or lost.
 Permit infractions may result in the loss of parking privileges for at least two semesters, a fine being levied, impoundment of the vehicle in violation, and/or criminal charges laid.